marcodpt/hippo/README.md

 Array of children with all itens been an object `post` with all this variables.
 In case of taxonomies items, all associated posts will be included.

-### children: Object
-An object with the same content as `posts` array but with keys been the `slug` of each post to access an especific content.

 ### parents: Array
 Array of parents with all itens been an object `post` with all this variables.